yulin2703/covid19-anaylsis/README.md

 # covid19-anaylsis

-A simple statisical analysis on COVID-19 (coronavirus) dataset, derived from https://www.kaggle.com/datasets/sudalairajkumar/novel-corona-virus-2019-dataset, using R programming language.
+A simple statisical analysis on COVID-19 (coronavirus) dataset, imported from https://www.kaggle.com/datasets/sudalairajkumar/novel-corona-virus-2019-dataset, using R programming language.

 Tested if AGE played a role in the deaths of coronavirus.